Here’s how to spot early signs of dementia

-According to the research, published in the Journal of the Alzheimer’s Association, seniors with just one or two early signs of Alzheimer’s disease may not develop full-blown dementia in their lifetimes.
-The researchers found seniors who had multiple early signs of the disease–things like brain shrinkage, mild memory loss and high levels of amyloid protein in the brain–were at the highest risk.
+According to 2017 research published in the Journal of the Alzheimer’s Association, seniors with just one or two early signs of Alzheimer’s disease may not develop full-blown dementia in their lifetimes.
+The researchers found seniors who had multiple early signs of the disease – things like brain shrinkage, mild memory loss and high levels of amyloid protein in the brain – were at the highest risk.
 However, seniors with only one of these signs had a much lower risk.
 This, in part, depends on each person’s age and life expectancy, but for most people, a single early sign of Alzheimer’s is no reason to be afraid of mental decline right away.

 “The most common sign is difficulty with everyday tasks requiring short term memory,” says Dr. Litoff.
 “This includes missing appointments, forgetting to pay bills, misplacing items at home and forgetting where they are, getting lost when driving, repeating questions multiple times and so on.
 If family and caregivers notice behaviors like these, they should bring their loved one to a physician for evaluation.

 Dr. Litoff says simple tests in the office can differentiate between someone with mild forgetfulness versus early signs of dementia.